 There are probably many ways a developer can put your tool to work.
 Don’t make them flex their creativity muscles.
 Instead, share top use cases.
 Paradoxically, these examples help developers become more creative once you’ve seeded their imagination in the right direction.

-Twilio has always done a great job of inspiring with use cases.
-The latest iteration uses a more enterprise term, solutions, but the details show their developer roots.
+Twilio is attempting to hit a wide audience with its current messaging, but its developer roots remain.
+Twilio has always done a great job of inspiring with use cases, something all audiences appreciate.
+The latest iteration (shown above) uses a more enterprise term, solutions, but eases naturally from high-level discussion to code-packed tutorials.

 The company backs up these use cases with solid documentation that would fit well in other sections of this post.
-In particular, Twilio has use case tutorials that take on some of these solutions with its APIs from a developer point of view.
+In particular, Twilio has use case tutorials within its docs, so these solutions can be discovered and described from a developer point of view.

 Any modern programming language should be able to make HTTP requests.
 But there’s no quicker way to get up to speed than providing an SDK in the developer’s preferred language.
 By installing with a package manager or downloading the library, a developer can skip preparing the API calls with appropriate headers and other details.
 Best of all, SDKs typically simplify authentication, often the hardest part of getting started with an API.